 Purpose

-This Clause defines the generic requirements for the manufacture, test and qualification of coated coverglasses (CVG) for solar cell photovoltaics in the space environment and the requirements to guarantee the performance of a manufacturing lot.
+This Clause specifies the generic requirements for the manufacture, test and qualification of coated coverglasses (CVG) for solar cell photovoltaics in the space environment and the requirements to guarantee the performance of a manufacturing lot.

-This Clause, along with the source control drawing for coverglasses (SCD-CVG) and process identification document, defines the performance requirements for the coverglass component.
+This Clause, along with the source control drawing for coverglasses (SCD-CVG) and process identification document, specifies the performance requirements for the coverglass component.

 Description